 STATE EXAM (CNA) / NATIONAL EXAM (Phlebotomy or EKG) - Your exam fee is NOT included in the tuition.
 This class will prepare you for the exam.
 Cost of the exam is payable directly to Prometric or NHA at the time of exam registration.
-The exam will be given upon completion of the class.
+The exam will be scheduled upon satisfaction of all class requirements.
 The CNA exam is given at a nearby Prometric testing facility.
 The Phlebotomy or EKG exam is given at our testing center (23 Jackson Avenue North, Jacksonville, Florida 32220).

-Please be advised that once exam fees have been submitted to Prometric or NHA, these fees are nonrefundable and nontransferable.
+Please be advised that once exam fees have been submitted to Prometric or NHA, these fees are non-refundable and non-transferable.